ITT-25/assignment-08-replicating-team-lila/documentation.md

 # References

-[1] Oliwia Sowińska, Anna Kubczak, Julia Dominiak, Natalia Walczak, and Laurent Babout.
-2023.
+[1] Sowińska, O., Kubczak, A., Dominiak, J., Walczak, N., and Babout, L. (2023).
 Foot-Based Game Controller to Improve Interaction between Participants.
-In Companion Proceedings of the Annual Symposium on Computer-Human Interaction in Play (CHI PLAY Companion '23).
+In *Companion Proceedings of the Annual Symposium on Computer-Human Interaction in Play* (CHI PLAY Companion '23).
 Association for Computing Machinery, New York, NY, USA, 196–201. https://doi.org/10.1145/3573382.3616098

-[2] Zheer Xu, Yankang Meng, Xiaojun Bi, and Xing-Dong Yang.
-2022.
+[2] Xu, Z., Meng, Y., Bi, X., and Yang, X. (2022).
 Phrase-Gesture Typing on Smartphones.
-In Proceedings of the 35th Annual ACM Symposium on User Interface Software and Technology (UIST '22).
+In *Proceedings of the 35th Annual ACM Symposium on User Interface Software and Technology* (UIST '22).
 Association for Computing Machinery, New York, NY, USA, Article 55, 1–11. https://doi.org/10.1145/3526113.3545683

 [3] McPherson, A.P., Gierakowski, A., and Stark, A.M.
 (2013).
 The Space Between the Notes: Adding Expressive Pitch Control to the Piano Keyboard.
 In *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems* (CHI '13).
 Association for Computing Machinery, New York, NY, USA, 2195–2204. https://doi.org/10.1145/2470654.2481302